iobis/manual/darwin_core.md

 ##### Record level terms

 `basisOfRecord` (required term) specifies the nature of the record, i.e. whether the occurrence record is based on a stored specimen or an observation.
-In case the specimen is collected and stored in a collection (e.g. at a museum, university, research institute), the options are `PreservedSpecimen` (e.g. preserved in ethanol, tissue etc.), `FossilSpecimen` (fossil, which allows OBIS to make the distinction between the date of collection and the time period the specimen was assumed alive) or `LivingSpecimen` (an intentionally kept/cultivated living specimen e.g. in an aquarium or culture collection).
-In case no specimen is deposited, the basis of record is either `HumanObservation` (e.g bird sighting, benthic sample but specimens were discarded after counting), or `MachineObservation` (e.g. for occurrences based on automated sensors such as DNA sequencers, image recognition etc).
+In case the specimen is collected and stored in a collection (e.g. at a museum, university, research institute), the options are:

+- `PreservedSpecimen` e.g. preserved in ethanol, tissue etc.
+- `FossilSpecimen` a fossil, which allows OBIS to make the distinction between the date of collection and the time period the specimen was assumed alive
+- `LivingSpecimen` an intentionally kept/cultivated living specimen e.g. in an aquarium or culture collection.

+In case no specimen is deposited, the basis of record is either `HumanObservation` (e.g bird sighting, benthic sample but specimens were discarded after counting), or `MachineObservation` (e.g. for occurrences based on automated sensors such as image recognition, etc).
+For records pertaining to genetic samples, basisOfRecord can be `MaterialSample` (e.g. in the DNA-derived data extension).

-When the basisOfRecord is a _preservedSpecimen_, _LivingSpecimen_ or _FossilSpecimen_ please also add the `institutionCode`, `collectionCode` and `catalogNumber`, which will enable people to visit the collection and re-examine the material.
+When the basisOfRecord is either a _preservedSpecimen_, _LivingSpecimen_ or _FossilSpecimen_ please also add the `institutionCode`, `collectionCode` and `catalogNumber`, which will enable people to visit the collection and re-examine the material.
 Sometimes, for example in case of living specimens, a dataset can contain records pointing to the origin, the in-situ sampling position as well as a record referring to the ex-situ collection.
 In this case please add the event type information in `type` (see [OBIS manual: event](darwin_core.html#event)).

 `institutionCode` identifies the custodian institute (often by acronym), `collectionCode` identifies the collection or dataset within that institute.
 Collections cannot belong to multiple institutes, so all records within a collection should have the same `institutionCode`.
 The `collectionID` is an identifier for the record within the dataset or collection.